dogtagpki/pki/docs/admin/Nuxwdog.md

 ## Technical Implementation

-### `nuxwdog` python script
+### `pki-server-nuxwdog` python script

-[`nuxwdog`](base/server/scripts/nuxwdog) script is configured to run before the PKI server starts using [`systemd` unit file](base/server/scripts/nuxwdog).
+[`pki-server-nuxwdog`](base/server/scripts/pki-server-nuxwdog) script is configured to run before the PKI server starts using [`systemd` unit file](base/server/share/lib/systemd/system/pki-tomcatd-nuxwdog@.service).
 It uses `systemd-ask-password` to prompt the user for relevant passwords.
 The relevant passwords include `internal` and list of passwords defined in fields `cms.passwordlist` and `cms.tokenList` of every subsystem's `CS.cfg`.
 The passwords are stored on the Kernel Keyring provided by the `keyutils` package.

 ### Kernel Keyring

 `Kernel Keyring` offers in-kernel key management and retention facility.
 Nuxwdog uses this component to cache the password on the `<pkiuser>'s user keyring`.
 The keys are cleared off when the PKI server is stopped.

-`keyctl` is interface provided by `keyutils` package to interact with kernel keyring.
+`keyctl` CLI is provided by `keyutils` package to interact with kernel keyring.

 ### Wrappers available